GuillaumeGomez/browser-UI-test/README.md

 The list of fields of the `Options` class is the following:

- * testFolder: path of the folder where `.gom` script files are
+ * testFolder: path of the folder where `.goml` script files are
  * failureFolder: path of the folder where failed tests image will be placed
  * runId: id to be used for failed images extension ('test' by default)
  * generateImages: if provided, it'll generate test images and won't run comparison tests